Aero has come to Road Bike Tires and it makes a Difference

-What makes a Road Bike Tire faster?
+What makes a Road Bike Tire fast?

 The key to the fastest road bike tire is minimizing hysteresis

-The goal of performance road bike tire construction is to minimize loss through high-quality materials and efficient construction methods.
+The goal of performance road bike tire construction is to minimize loss through the use of high-quality materials and efficient construction methods.
 The ultimate goal is to maximize the energy the tire returns after being compressed, similar to how the fastest running shoes perform.
 The physical concept behind this is known as “hysteresis.”
 If you’re interested in learning more, check out this video by Josh Poertner from Silca.

-Josh Poertner from Silca doing an excellent video to explain the physics governing rolling resistance of bike tires in all depth (23 min)
+Josh Poertner from Silca is doing an excellent video to explain the physics governing rolling resistance of bike tires in all depth (23 min)

-As such, manufacturers are challenged to strike a balance to make the tire still stable and robust enough against punctures (we wouldn’t want just to roll on a latex tube) and likely have some limitations concerning costs.
+As such, manufacturers are challenged to strike a balance that makes the tire still stable and robust enough against punctures (we wouldn’t want to just roll on a latex tube) and likely have some limitations concerning costs.
 As consumers, we share the same objectives regarding tires – we want something that is both fast and puncture-resistant.
 Therefore, the perfect tire would find a balance between these two factors.
 An additional, very relevant factor for the front tire now comes into play: aerodynamics.
 Its importance can not be overstated, and the latest frontier in road bike tire design seems to be focused on it.

 Road bike tire tread patterns influence aerodynamic performance

 The front tire is the first part that hits the clean air right at the front of the bike’s performance zone.
 Together with the wheel, it can significantly influence the aero performance of the system.
-In fact, the little groves on the side of the tire can make it more or less aerodynamic because these patterns can help optimize the airflow over the tire around the rim.
+In fact, the little grooves on the side of the tire can make it more or less aerodynamic because these patterns can help optimize the airflow over the tire around the rim.
 If you had a chance to read our trilogy on aerodynamics, you would be able to connect the dots quickly.

 Choose brand-new tires fresh off the box for the best performance

-The 3 fastest all-round Road Bike Tires for the 2024 Cycling Season
+The 3 fastest all-around Road Bike Tires

-Based on the publicly available data, the following tires from Continental, Enve and Pirelli appear to be the fastest all-around road tires:
+Based on the publicly available data, the following tires from Continental, Enve, and Pirelli appear to be the fastest all-around road tires:

 • Fastest Combo: Continental Aero 111 with GP5000 S TR in the back (black sidewall!)